Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - LLM Runtimes (Colab, Hugging Face, LM Studio, Msty, Ollama)/LMStudio/_LMStudio - PRIMER (In-depth with Transcription model attempt on Mac).md

 It won’t load into Chat Interface.
 The model is still on your computer though.
 This is a good time to review how to delete models downloaded on LM Studio:
 ![[Pasted image 20251225013346.png]]

   As for getting it to work -  don’t worry, just keep looking for another model.
-But if you want to cut to the chase, Whisper works in the terminal if you’re willing to run the model directly. **INSTRUCTIONS FOR THAT ARE AT ___.**
+But if you want to cut to the chase, Whisper works in the terminal if you’re willing to run the model directly. **INSTRUCTIONS FOR THAT ARE AT:** [[Transcribe audio file to text in terminal (Whisper small)]]

 ---